The Semester 2, 2023 exam timetables are out now and available online here.

 4. What happens on the day of the exam?

-When you arrive your seat number will be listed by student ID outside the exam venue.
+If you have a face-to-face exam, your seat number will be listed by student ID outside the exam venue.
 Find the subject code of your exam to locate your student ID and seat number.
 You can check approximately 30 minutes before the start of your exam.

 If you miss your exam entirely contact your subject/instance coordinator by email immediately.
-If you believe the reason you have missed your exam is grounds for special consideration, complete the online application form no more than three working days from the exam.
+If you believe the reason you have missed your exam is grounds for Special Consideration, complete the online application form no more than five working days from the exam.

 5. How long do I have to complete my exam?

-On-campus face-to-face exams have the exam duration specified on the exam timetable.
-Some assessment tasks will have a set start and finish time.
+On-campus face-to-face and supervised online exams have the exam duration specified on the exam timetable.
+For unsupervised online exams, refer to your subject LMS.
+Some unsupervised online assessment tasks will have a set start and finish time.
 Some online assessment tasks are to be completed within a “window of time, for example 12 or 24 hours”.
 You are not expected to use the entire window of time and you should not write more than what is required.
 Your subject coordinator will provide you with an indicative writing time to give you an indication of how long it will take to complete the assessment task.
-Check the LMS for the full details of the online assessment task and for the allocated time you will have to complete it.
+Check the LMS for the full details of the unsupervised online assessment task and for the allocated time you will have to complete it.

-If you are experiencing unexpected technical issues, please contact IT support immediately.
+If you are experiencing unexpected technical issues during your online exam, please contact IT support immediately.